Watch: Atlanta Falcons backup quarterbacks throw interceptions on back-to-back pass attempts

 Falcons backup quarterbacks throw two straight interceptions

-Rosen got his chance to play in one series and maybe throw three or four passes, but the former first-round pick out of UCLA completed just one pass out of three attempts, and one of them was intercepted after a high throw.
-JC Jackson made the pick:
+Rosen got his chance to play in one series and maybe throw three or four passes, but the former first-round pick out of UCLA completed just one pass out of three attempts, one of which was intercepted and returned to the end zone after a high throw.
+Kyle Van Noy made the pick:

 Atlanta's situation got worse.
 After Rosen's pick, the Falcons decided to take a small look at Feleipe Franks, who signed as an undrafted free agent after the 2021 Draft.